Oklahoma Tobacco Settlement Endowment Trust

 Using a comprehensive approach, the Wichita Mountains Prevention Network ("WMPN") works locally to encourage healthy eating, physical activity, and tobacco-free lifestyles in Carter County.

 To assess the health needs of Carter County, WMPN utilizes the Wellness County Profiles provided by the Oklahoma State Department of Health.
-The data obtained from these profiles can be used to decide which neighborhoods need investment dollars to fund health clinics, schools, preschools, community centers, and other projects that can help improve the health in our communities.
+The data obtained from these profiles can be used to decide which neighborhoods need investment dollars to fund health clinics, schools, preschools, community centers, and other projects that can help improve our communities' health.

 To view the 2020 Wellness Profile for Carter County, please click here.